I’m so happy today to finally be sharing my Upper East Side Guide!

 August: You know when you go to a restaurant and the quality of the food is just a cut above?
 That’s August.
 The food is just better than your typical restaurant – fresh, high-quality, delicious.
 They used to have a location on Bleeker Street which closed and so it does feel like a downtown restaurant (that’s a good thing!).
 It is expensive but I feel like it’s worth it (whereas believe me, there are plenty of New York City restaurants that are just as expensive but with mediocre food).
 The decor is also charming!

-Arturo’s: The BEST pizza – my go-to for takeout.
+Arturo’s: The BEST New York style pizza – my go-to for takeout.
 They also have a restaurant but I haven’t tried it yet.

 EJ’s Luncheonette: Solid, good diner if you’re looking for a BLT or a milkshake or any other kind of diner fare.